EveIsSim/Flecto/README.md

 });
 ```

-Or use FluentValidation to validate DTOs before using QueryBuilder.
+Or use FluentValidation to validate DTOs before using FlectoBuilder.

 ## Roadmap

 * JOIN and ON support for building related queries.
 * GET request support with hybrid sorting (sort=field,-createdAt).
 * DISTINCT support.
+* support system extended filters:
+    var builder = new FlectoBuilder("employees", DialectType.Postgres)
+    .BindNumeric(request.Id, "id")
+    .BindString(request.Name, "first_name")
+    .AndWhere("is_deleted = false") // системный фильтр
+    .GroupBy("department_id")
+    .Having("SUM(salary) > @minSalary", new { minSalary = 10000 });
-* GROUP BY and HAVING support.
+* ?
+GROUP BY and HAVING support.
     * * Aggregate functions support (Sum, Count, Max, Min).
-* Subquery support.
 * ?
+Subquery support.
+* ?
 Advanced usage: OR, AND, NOT grouping in WHERE clauses.
 * ? pretty-print for SQL debugging.

 ## Conclusion

-EveIsSim.QueryBuilder provides a lightweight, powerful way to build clear, safe SQL queries in .NET.
+Flecto provides a lightweight, powerful way to build clear, safe SQL queries in .NET.
 With filters, search, sorting, pagination, and validation, you can generate precise queries easily for APIs and internal services without manual SQL handling.